jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 For the most part, we don’t need to worry about memory in Java, but what about open()/close() concepts in Java that aren’t memory?

-The try/finally block helped with this, but it was a bit awkward.
-Java’s Try with resources is better.
-With TWR, a Closeable or AutoCloseable object is created in a try block.
-When it exists, the object’s `close()` method will be executed, and any additional resource management can be done there.
-TWR is basically RAII when you can’t explicitly create an object on the call stack.
+The try/finally block can do this, but it was a bit awkward.
+Java’s try-with-resources is a better option.
+With try-with-resources, an AutoCloseable object is created in a try block.
+When exiting the try block, the object’s `close()` method will be executed, and any additional resource management can be done there.
+Try-with-resources is basically RAII when you can’t explicitly create an object on the call stack.

-But what if you have a class that requires resource cleanup management, but it’s not Closeable or AutoCloseable?
-You can’t use TWR directly, and the class may be outside of your scope to update?
+But what if you have a class that requires resource cleanup management, but it’s not AutoCloseable?
+You can’t use try-with-resources directly with that class without modification.
+And the class may be external so that you cannot modify it.
 This sounds like the perfect place for a Proxy.

 Here’s what the UML class diagram might look like:
-* `ConcreteExternalFeature` is colored red, to indicate that it’s external, and you cannot modify it to make closeable.
+* `ConcreteExternalFeature` is colored red, to indicate that it’s external, and you cannot modify it to make `AutoCloseable`.
-* `ExternalFeature` is an interface, and it’s also red, since it’s external. `releaseResources()` has a comment that it should always be called to release resources, but there’s no enforcement mechanism other than strongly encouraging developers to perform call it.
+* `ExternalFeature` is an interface, and it’s also red, since it’s external. `releaseResources()` has a comment that it should always be called to release resources, but there’s no enforcement mechanism other than strongly encouraging developers to call it.
-* `ExternalFeatureProxy` implements `ExternalFeature` and delegates to its `ConcreteExternalFeature` attribute. `ExternalFeatureProxy` also implements `Closeable`, which means that it must implement `close()` as well.
+* `ExternalFeatureProxy` implements `ExternalFeature` and delegates to its `ConcreteExternalFeature` attribute. `ExternalFeatureProxy` also implements `AutoCloseable`, which means that it must implement `close()` as well.
 Its `close()` implementation calls `releaseResources()`.
-* There’s no guarantee that `ExternalFeatureProxy` will have this amount of access to external APIs.
-Other techniques may be required based upon scoped accessibility.
+* There’s no guarantee that `ExternalFeatureProxy` will have this amount of access to external APIs as shown.
+For example, there may not be an `ExternalFeature` interface, and `ConcreteExternalFeature` may be `final`, which can constraint what you can do.
+Other techniques may be required.
-* `Client` can now leverage try-with-resources even if the external feature doesn’t support it.
+* `Client` can now leverage try-with-resources even if `ExternalFeature` doesn’t support it.
 When leaving the try scope, `ExternalFeatureProxy`’s `close()` method will be called, which will then release the external resources via its call to `releaseResources()`.

 <img src="/assets/ProxyCloseable.png" alt="" width = "80%" align="center" style="padding-right: 20px;">

-# Other Admins
+# Other Administrative Concerns for Proxy
 Lazy Initialization and “Stack” Memory Management aren’t the only administrative concerns for Proxy.
 Proxy could also be used for a Cache, Remote Method Invocation helpers, etc.

 But we have a minor issue.
 In its traditional presentation, there’s only one Proxy class.
 What if the Concrete Class has multiple administrative concerns?
 The next pattern, Decorator, will address this.
 My UML Class Diagram for Proxy hints at a solution when Proxy delegates to Feature rather than ConcreteFeature.
 Sit tight for Decorator.